Pruning-Aware Merging for Efficient Multitask Inference: Detailed Dataset Setup

+\fakeparagraph{Fashion-MNIST} The Fashion-MNIST dataset\footnote{https://github.com/f-rumblefish/Multi-Label-Fashion-MNIST} contains $8000$ training images and $2000$ test images with a resolution of $496 \times 124$.
+Each image has four fashion product images randomly selected from Fashion-MNIST~\cite{bib:arXiv17:Xiao}.
+The 10 categories of fashion products is considered as 10 binary classification problem, and we divide them into two groups (5/5) to form task $A$ and $B$.
+On each task we train a LeNet-5, a commonly used architecture for Fashion-MNIST.

-We divide the dataset into training and test sets containing 80\% and 20\% of the samples.
-The input picture resolution is resized to $72\times72$ and the width of the fully connected layers in VGG-16 is changed to 512.
+\fakeparagraph{CelebA} The CelebA dataset\footnote{http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html} contains over $200$ thousand celebrity face images labelled with $40$ attributes.
+The $40$ attributes is divided into two groups ($20$/$20$) to form task $A$ and $B$.
+The dataset is divided into training and test sets containing 80\% and 20\% of the samples.
+The input picture resolution is resized to $72\times72$.
+On each task we train slightly modified VGG-16 models, a commonly used single-task network architecture on CelebA.
+The width of the fully connected layers in VGG-16 is changed to 512.
 The convolutional layers are initialised with weights pre-trained for imdb-wiki~\cite{bib:IJCV18:Rothe}, and use the same pre-processing steps.
-The baselines and RDNet are pruned via VIB: First 30 Epochs with KL-factor set to $1\times10^{-5}$, then 10 Epochs with KL-factor $1\times10^{-6}$.